clumsyspeedboat/Graph-database-Analytics-Neo4j/Query Analysis/README.md

 8. **Cache_memory** - Indicate whether cache memory was kept to **default** or **zero** during query execution

 ## For analysis in R
 Open the **Query_analysis_r.R** in RStudio and run the code line by line.
 You can also select everything and click "Source".
+You will find the following in the R script
+1. **Histograms** of Numeric Variables
+2. **Boxplots** of Numeric Variables
+3. **Violin Plots** of time variables with respect to Cache Memory
+4. **Scatter Plots with Correlation Coefficients** of all combination of variables
+5. **Principal Compnent Analysis** of Numeric Variables
+6. **Regression Analysis** to predict time of Stored Procedures (has "P" in Query variable) after model is trained with pure Cypher queries